supercomplicated/content-ops-starter/content/pages/index.md

       text: Supercomplicated
       color: text-dark
       type: TitleBlock
+    subtitle: >-
-    subtitle: Superintelligence is super complicated.
-We make it easy to use.
+      Superintelligence is super complicated.
+We make it easy to understand and use.
     text: >
       SuperIntelligence can be super complicated but it doesn't have to be.
 We build apps that make it real simple for users to enjoy super complicated